Koen1999/suricata-check/README.md

 >
 > *Since `suricata-check` is still in beta, we are actively looking for feedback on the existing functionality, and the way this functionality is exposed to users through the CLI/API.*
 > *If you have suggestions that would improve your user experience, please do not hesitate to open an [issue](https://github.com/Koen1999/suricata-check/issues/new/choose)!*
+> *For general discussion around the tool or writing Suricata rules, you are also welcome to open a new [discussion](https://github.com/Koen1999/suricata-check/discussions/new/choose)*
 >
 > *Please check out our [contributing guidelines](https://github.com/Koen1999/suricata-check/blob/master/CONTRIBUTING.md) if you would like to help with more than just feedback/ideas.*
 > *Interested contributors are also invited to join the project as a co-maintainer to further shape the project's direction.*